 1. Wat Huai Pla Kang

-Established in 2001, it is one of the most famous Buddhist temples in Chiang Rai.
+Established in 2001, it is one of the most famous and visited Buddhist Chiang Rai temples.

 In a very short duration, the temple has garnered a lot of attention and love from both Thai locals and tourists.